jonathanhood/gradle-plugin-example/tutorial/5-making-configurable-plugins.md

 - [Home](../README.md)
 - [Previous](4-making-unit-testable-plugins.md)

-So far we've built up some tools to create really nice plugins.
-We have a structure for defining tasks which supports testing.
-You can probably imagine how your existing ``build.gradle`` files might map to this world.
-When applying a plugin to a lot of projects though, inevitably something will ibe different between projects.
+When applying a plugin to a lot of projects, inevitably something will be different between projects.
 An artifact name will change, some behavior will need to be different, and a multitude of other things.
 Luckily Gradle provides an ``extensions`` infrastructure to support this configurability.

 In this tutorial we will cover: